WFU-HPC/deac-docs/source/cluster-sla.rst

 Data Retention and Archival
 =============================

 All relevant project data will be retained for a minimum of five years after the project conclusion or five years after public release, whichever is later.
-Relevant data will remain on the DEAC Cluster’s storage or be migrated off to a connected secure cloud archive.
+Relevant data will remain on the DEAC Cluster’s storage or be migrated off to a connected secure cloud archive at no additional cost to "*Internal*" Users; "*External*" Users will pay 1:1 exact cost (calcuated seperately from standard storage costs).
 Both locations are maintained by IS, and require dual factor authentication behind a secure network firewall to prevent unauthorized access.
 The following process is followed for data archival:

 * The HPC Team will copy data identified by the requestor to the archive where it will reside on Cloud storage.
 * Life span options for archived data are for five or ten years.
 Exceptions can be made upon request when needed (due to grant rules, publication requirements, etc).